 Are you thinking about starting a Personal Yoga training program?
 If so, this is a great article to read before we meet for your FREE initial consultation.
-It’s based on real-life accounts from former students who have experienced the recalibration of a Personal Yoga training program.
+It’s based on real-life accounts from former students who have experienced the many benefits of a Personal Yoga training program.

 How will my life improve from training with Emily?